 There are plenty of boutique hotels, villas, beds & breakfasts for whole families and a group of friends.
 Most luxury hotels offer a balcony or private terrace with a stunning view.
 I recommend booking well in advance about 4-5 months to have the best room deals.

-Lower Positano is the best area to stay in Positano for first-time travelers because it is the most convenient location to enjoy the beaches, nightlife, and the stunning views without hiking up and down the hill with endless steep staircases and streets.
-This area also offers plenty of choices in accommodation, restaurants, bars, cafes, and shops.
+Lower Positano is the best area to stay in Positano for first-time travelers due to its prime location, offering stunning views, easy access beach, ferry port, tourist amenities, and nightlife without hiking up and down the hill with endless steep staircases.

-There are plenty of shops that sell ceramics, lemon products such as limoncello, as well as handmade leather sandals, clothing designs, and souvenirs.
-You can also buy local artists’ paintings from art galleries in town.
+The town has plenty of shops that sell ceramics, lemon products such as limoncello, handmade leather sandals, clothing designs, and souvenirs.
+You can also buy paintings from local art galleries in town.

 Positano is also known for its Moda Mare Positano, a Positano fashion style born in the late 1950s by a local dressmaker.
-You can find shops at Piazza Dei Mulini, Via dei Mulini, the bottom of Viale Pasitea, and along many narrow streets.
+You can find shops at Piazza Dei Mulini, Via dei Mulini, Viale Pasitea, and along many narrow streets.

 In the 15-century, the lower slopes of the town were abandoned to flee from the pirate raids, and locals returned to Lower Positano when it’s over and built attractive mansons in the 19th century.